Students are encouraged to submit all transfer course work from regionally accredited

 - Students must be enrolled at Snow College in order to receive IB credit.

-Examinations may be awarded up to 8 semester hours of credit for each exam or a total
+IB Examinations may be awarded up to 12 semester hours of credit for each exam (depending

 - If a student submits Advanced Placement and International Baccalaureate Credit, IB